Munirajxo/E-Commerce-Sales-Dashboard/README.md

 ### Data Cleaning
 ---
 In the initial preparation phase, We performed following tasks:
-1. Build and connected a database using data modelling.
-2. Cleand and organized data using Power query and Dax Measures.
-3. Data cleaning and formatting.
+1. Data Structuring: Loaded raw data into Power BI and structured it using data modeling to define relationships between tables.
+2. Handling Missing and Duplicate Data: Addressed missing values by imputing or removing incomplete records and eliminated duplicates to ensure data accuracy.
+3. Standardizing Formats: Ensured consistent formats for dates, numerical values, and categorical fields across the dataset.
+4. Outlier Detection: Identified and managed outliers to prevent skewed analysis results.
+5. Calculated Fields: Utilized DAX functions to create calculated columns and measures, enhancing analysis with metrics like total sales and average order value